monicagiraldochica/monicagiraldochica.github.io/docs/index.md

 # About me

+## Professional

-I am a Computer Engineer and Neuroscientist.
-In neuroscience research, one of the biggest challenges is the amount of computing resources that are needed to run certain experiments and analyze some neuroimaging data.
-As an engineer, my focus (when I worked in research) was to find better ways to manage these resources so that results can be replicable, reliable and available on time.
-Now I work at MCW Research Computing Center.
-Our team is in charge of maintaining the cluster and giving support to the users.
-This includes (but not limited to) the installation, debugging, parallelization and performance tuning of research software.
-Managing the scheduler and resource allocation, staff and students accounts, developing training seminars and documentation, etc.
+I am a Computer Engineer at the Research Computing Center of the Medical College of Wisconsin.
+Our team is responsible for maintaining the high-performance computing (HPC) cluster and providing support to the users.
+This includes (but is not limited to) the installation, debugging, parallelization and performance tuning of research software; managing the scheduler and resource allocation; administering staff and students accounts; conducting quarterly cluster maintenance; developing and delivering training seminars; and maintaining our [documentation](https://docs.rcc.mcw.edu/) and [YouTube channel](https://www.youtube.com/channel/UC2FsgYZHYY9kUFuZ_9solEw).

+I love programming, particularly in Python and Bash (see my [bash tutorial](https://monicagiraldochica.github.io/bash_tutorial/)).
+I like automating repetitive tasks and workflows, not only to increase efficiency but also to reduce the potential for human error.
+Automation ensures greater consistency and makes debugging easier when issues arise.

+I'm also deeply interested in the power of parallel computing for scientific research.
+Leveraging cluster computing to process large datasets and perform complex computations enables discoveries that would otherwise be unattainable.
+During my time as a neuroscientist, I applied my software development skills to analyze extensive magnetic resonance imaging (MRI) and behavioral datasets — often collected over several years.
+These analyses would not have been feasible without the support of HPC resources.

 ## Social media